MeltTechAu/simple-PID/README.md

 $    source venv/bin/activate
 $    pip install -r requirements.txt

-that will insstall it now to run it in terminal type or copy  paste one line at a time below
+that will install it now to run it in terminal type or copy  paste one line at a time below

 $    cd simple-PID-main
 $    source venv/bin/activate